javascript:;

 SLMB

-Medicare-eligible applicants who do not qualify for QMB or SLMB (and whose income is does not exceed $1,293 for an individual and $1,745 for a married couple) are eligible for Medicaid to pay their Part B premium only.
+Qualified Individual (QI) program helps Medicare-eligible applicants who do not qualify for QMB or SLMB (and whose income is does not exceed $1,695 for an individual and $2,300 for a married couple) are eligible for Medicaid to pay their Part B premium only.